 Doing a home inventory can help protect valuables

 A home inventory can be a great tool when it comes to protecting your home and valuables.
 A home inventory will allow you to go room to room and take pictures and details for your items.
-And did you know we offer a mobile app with that tool?
-You then can share that inventory with your insurance agent who will be able to determine if you have adequate coverage, need more coverage or need to add an endorsement or floater for your valuables.
+Some insurance carrier’s even provide a mobile application and you can save the inventory information within the app.

 As always, your agent is there to help you determine the best coverage for your needs.
 Doing a home inventory and sharing it with them is a great way to help make sure no valuables are missed.